Nirav0478/hackworks-2026/README.md

+My team's submission for the Hackworks 2026 hackathon.

 # The Guilt Receipt
 Track your weekly driving, food, water, and energy usage and read it in an organized reciept!